rupeshbagool/AmazonNewUserCartTest/README.md

 **Test Feature**
 Feature: New use Redirected to registration page after checkout without an account
-Scenario: Use Redirected to registration page
+Scenario: New user Redirected to registration page after selecting item to cart.
 Given Open Google Chrome and navigate to https://www.amazon.de/ When search the cheapest Snickers and Skittles on the page
 	And Add the cheapest ones to your Basket